 Each foster home has their own Family Safer Caring Plan which highlights boundaries and expectations within each home.
-Risk assessments and strategies relating to each child's circumstances and behaviour are agreed in the child's Placement Agreement & Care Plan, and incorporated within their risk assessment, which is completed at the commencement of the placement.
+Risk assessments and strategies relating to each child's circumstances and behaviour are agreed in the child's Fostering Agreement & Care Plan, and incorporated within their risk assessment, which is completed when the child moves in.